tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 3. Wants a better understanding on what to do with the internal Oracle Forms application.

-4. Has multiple touch points with external vendors and needs to know what needs to change with those web services.
+4. Has multiple touch points with external vendors and wants to know what needs to change with those web services.

 5. Wants to upgrade their existing data warehouse from SQL Server 2008 R2 Standard Edition to Azure SQL Database or SQL Server 2017 Enterprise Edition to take advantage of some new features:

-    - They want Transparent Data Encryption, so they pass audits when asked if they encrypt data at rest.
+    - They want Transparent Data Encryption (TDE), so they pass audits when asked if they encrypt data at rest.
     - They want compression for some of their large fact tables.
     - They want to implement SSRS mobile reporting.
     - They heard about in-memory structures and are wondering if they can benefit from those.
 They aren't entirely sure how it is different from what they are using now.